nwsw/nwcplugin-api/api/nwcdraw.md

 <a name="user"></a>
 **nwcdraw.user**

-This is a [ref.ntnptr](ref.ntnptr.md) bound to the current user object.
-It can be used in nwcdraw hooks without using the `bind` method.
+This is a [ntnptr](ref.ntnptr.md) reference, initially bound to the current user object.
-You can also use `bind` to reset its reference back to the current user object.

 ------------------
 <a name="userpos"></a>
 **nwcdraw.userpos**

-This is a [ref.drawpos](ref.drawpos.md) bound to the current user object.
-It can be used in nwcdraw hooks without using the `bind` method.
+This is a [drawpos](ref.drawpos.md) reference, initially bound to the current user object.
-You can also use `bind` to reset its reference back to the current user object's drawing position.

 ------------------